Hammertoe Treatment

 In short, hammertoes form when the muscles in a toe become unbalanced, with one muscle doing the work of the others.
 A few factors can cause this kind of muscle imbalance:

 • Shoes: Hammertoes are common in people whose shoes don’t fit properly or put undue stress on the toes.
 For this reason, women are more likely to get hammertoe than men.
 High heels are the biggest culprit.
 However, any shoe that puts pressure on the toes can increase your risk.
+In some cases, using shoe inserts can help alleviate discomfort by providing better support and alignment for your feet.

 • Trauma: It’s uncommon, but a serious foot injury can cause a hammertoe, especially when the trauma is centralized to your toes.